stdnoerr/tp_link_credentials_harvester/README.md

 This **configuration file(conf.bin)** is the **most sensitive piece of information** that a **Hacker** would love to have of its **Victim.**
 But this configuration file is **Encrypted** by the Vendor (Essentially **TP-LINK**).

-*Fortunately,* This configuration can be **Decrypted.** To Exploit this just follow the following guidelines:-
+*Fortunately,* This configuration file can be **Decrypted.**

+To Exploit this Vulnerability just follow the following guidelines:-

 # The Game Show